developer-onizuka/hello/README.md

     printf("%s\n", sss);                   /* sss has the address for 'H' and reads until null. */
 ```

-If you want to do Hello World, then you may 2D array so that you can add "World" as 2nd element.
+If you want to do Hello World, then you may 2D array so that you can add "World" as 2nd element.<br>
 Please note that "Hello" itsef is already array of char.
 This is a reason of you should use 2D array.
-[6] means the length of "World" which is larger than "Hello".
+[6] means the length of "Hello" and "World" including null.
 ```
     char sssss[][6] = {"Hello", "World"};
     printf("%s ", *sssss);                 /* sssss has the address for 'H' and reads until null. */